 What are virtual assistants?

 Virtual assistants, like traditional ones, support their clients on a day-to-day basis.
-They make sure that there are no hiccups on their daily tasks.
+They make sure that there are no hiccups in their daily tasks.

-VAs are popping up everywhere, ever since the rise of the gig economy.
-Recently, people have been leaving their office jobs for something flexible – a job that allows them to spend more time outside of work.
+VAs have been popping up everywhere ever since the rise of the gig economy.
+Recently, people have been leaving their office jobs for something flexible — a job that allows them to spend more time outside of work.

-VAs, as the name suggests, are people who have the ability to work remotely most of the time as their duties and responsibilities can all be executed from a different place.
+Virtual assistants, as the name suggests, are people who have the ability to work remotely most of the time, as their duties and responsibilities can all be executed from a different place.
 Learn more about the VA’s perks (and cons) of working from home.

-If you are interested in having a VA but confused about where to start, you can partner with a third-party service provider, such as HireSmart Staff, to assist you in finding the best virtual assistant for your company.
+If you are interested in acquiring virtual assistant services but confused about where to start, you can partner with a third-party service provider, such as HireSmart Staff, to assist you in finding the best virtual assistant for your company.

 What do virtual assistants do?